xdaZeruth/SuperGlass/README.md

--Zeruth SuperGlass-

-Directions for use:
+SuperGlass
+==
+V0.60

+> Superheat Glass for 1.5M/hr courtesy of Zeruth.

+Setup:
+--
+> 1. Equip Air staff, and have your stacks of Astral/Fire runes in your ctx.backpack :p
-1. Make sure to have Astral/Fire Runes, Buckets of sand, and Seaweed in bank (preferrably next to each other).
+> 2. Make sure to have your seaweed/bucket of sands close to each other in the bank.
-2. Be standing next to bank.

-NOTE:
-1. A LOT of checks still have to be implemented.
-2.

-TODO:
-1. Script continue checks (means it will keep going even after you run out of materials)
-2. Paint
-3. Inv Checks
-4. Calculations
+> 3. Stand next to your bank booth (or what have you), then START!

+---WARNINGS---
+==
+This script will not stop due to lack of resources, start it wisely.

+This script cannot be paused/Input allowed/resumed/messed with.
+If you want to do something, you must stop it.

+With that being said, Enjoy!
+--